micmejia/bible-dump/AMPC/2 Timothy/2 Tim 1.md

-I thank God Whom I worship with a pure conscience, [^a]in the spirit of my fathers, when without ceasing I remember you night and day in my prayers,
+I thank God Whom I worship with a pure conscience, in the spirit of my fathers, when without ceasing I remember you night and day in my prayers,